-The effectiveness of gabapentin as adjunctive therapy (added to other antiepileptic drugs) was established in multicenter placebo-controlled, double-blind, parallel-group clinical trials in adult and pediatric patients (3 years and older) with refractory partial seizures.
 Evidence of effectiveness was obtained in three trials conducted in 705 patients (age 12 years and above) and one trial conducted in 247 pediatric patients (3 to 12 years of age).
-The patients removed had a history of at least 4 partial seizures per month in spite of receiving one or more antiepileptic drugs at therapeutic levels and were observed on their established antiepileptic drug regimen during a 12-week baseline period (6 weeks in the study of pediatric patients).
-In patients continuing to have at least 2 (or 4 in some studies) seizures per month, gabapentin or placebo was then added on to the existing therapy during a 12-week treatment period.
-Effectiveness was assessed primarily on the besign of the precent of actions with a 50% or greater equivalence in terms beginned to the process of th basis of the percent of patients with a 50% or greater reduction in seizure frequency from baseline to treatment (the "responder rate") and a derived measure called response ratio, a measure of change defined as (T - B)/(T + B), in which B is the patient's baseline seizure frequency and T is the patient's seizure frequency during treatment.
-Response ratio is distributed within the range -1 to +1.
-A zero value indicates no change while complete elimination of seizures would give a value of -1; increased seizure rates would give positive values.
+The patients enrolled had a history of at least 4 partial seizures per month in spite of receiving one or more antiepileptic drugs at therapeutic levels and were observed on their established antiepileptic drug regimen during a 12-week baseline period (6 weeks in the study of pediatric patients).
+In patients continuing to have at least 2 (or 4 in some studies) solvers and many of 1 models built be existing therapy during a 12-week treatment period.
+Effectiveness was assessed primarily on the basis of the percent of patients with a 50% or greater reduction in seizure frequency from baseline to treatment (the "responder rate") and a derived measure called response ratio, a measure of change defined as (T - B)/(T + bits in which B is the patient's baseline secure frequency and T is the patient's secure frequency during treatment.
+Response rate is distributed within the range -1 to +1.
+A zero value indicates no change while complete elimination of secures would give a value of -1; increased secure rates would give positive values.
 A response ratio of -0.33 corresponds to a 50% reduction in seizure frequency.
-The results given below are for all partial seizures in the intent-to-treat (all patients who received any doses of treatment) population in each study, unless otherwise indicated.
+The results given below are for all partial seizures in the intent-totreat (all patients who received any doses of treatment) population in each study, unless otherwise indicated.